inveniosoftware/docs-invenio-ils/docs/reference/api/document.md

 # Document API

-This document outlines the API endpoints available for managing documents in Invenio ILS.
+This document outlines the API endpoints available for managing documents in InvenioILS.

 * **List Documents**